-The third entry into the LEGO Batman series is definitely the best, with players not only able to take control of Batman and Robin, but a whole host of DC heroes and villains in a story of galactic proportions.
+The third entry into the LEGO Batman series is definitely the best.
+Players are not only capable of taking control of Batman and his sidekick, the boy wonder Robin, but a whole host of DC heroes and villains are playable in a story of galactic proportions.

-Like all LEGO games, the gameplay is simple, and appeals to both children and adults, though it does occasionally feature some rather fiendish puzzles.
-Despite this simplicity the game is very addictive, and will keep you playing for hours.
+Like all LEGO games, the gameplay is simple and appeals to both children and adults alike.
+Although it does occasionally feature some rather fiendish puzzles.
+Despite the simplicity, the game is very addictive and will keep you playing for hours.

-Because it’s story focuses on other characters from the DC Universe as much as it does Batman, it’s the least Batman centric game on this list, but still manages to keep the caped crusader at the centre of the game.
+Because its story focuses on other characters from the DC Universe as much as it does the Dark Knight, it’s the least Batman-centric game on this list, yet it still manages to keep the caped crusader centre stage.

 4. Injustice 2 (PS4, Xbox One, Windows)

-This may be a fighting game that features characters from around the DC Universe, but it’s heavily a Batman story, more so that the first game.
-His characterisation is well thought through, and his interactions and relationships with other characters are enjoyable to watch, even when they’re with his enemies.
+This may be a fighting game that features characters from around the DC Universe, but it’s heavily weighted as a Batman story.
+Certainly more so than the previous game.
+His characterisation is well thought through and his interactions and relationships with other characters are enjoyable to watch, even when they’re with his enemies.

 3. Batman: The Telltale Series (PS3, PS4, Xbox 360, Xbox One, Nintendo Switch, Windows)

-Set early within Batman’s career, Batman: The Telltale Series tells an episodic story where you not only play as Batman, but as Bruce Wayne too.
-Taking control of both sides of the character you will investigate crime scenes, build relationships, and make choices that will shape the story around how you play.
+Set early within Batman’s career, Batman: The Telltale Series unravels an episodic story where you not only play as Batman, but also taking control of as his alter-ego, Bruce Wayne.
+As with other games in the now-defunct story-driven games developer’s catalogue, you will investigate crime scenes, build relationships and make choices that will shape the story based on how you choose to play.

-Despite some people worrying how Telltale would craft a Batman game when it was first announced, their ability to tell an interesting story with well thought through characters proved to silence any doubters.
+Despite some people initial fears about Telltale’s decision to craft a Batman game after it was first announced, their ability to tell an interesting story with well developed characters silenced many doubters upon release.